Bobby Vee: The Day the Music Died

 Vee's career began in the midst of tragedy.
 On February 3, 1959, "The Day the Music Died", three of the four headline acts in the lineup of the traveling Winter Dance Party—Buddy Holly, Ritchie Valens, and the Big Bopper—were killed in the crash of a V-tailed 1947 Beechcraft Bonanza airplane, along with the 21-year-old pilot, Roger Peterson.
-(Dion DiMucci, the fourth headliner, had opted not to travel on the plane.)
+(Dion DiMucci, the fourth headliner, had opted to not travel on the plane.)
 It crashed near Clear Lake, Iowa, en route to the next show on the tour itinerary, in Moorhead, Minnesota.
 Vee, then 15 years old, and a hastily assembled band of Fargo schoolboys (including his older brother Bill) calling themselves the Shadows, volunteered for and were given the job of filling in for Holly and his band at the Moorhead engagement.
 Their performance there was a success and started Vee's career as a popular singer.

 In 1963, Vee released a tribute album on Liberty Records called I Remember Buddy Holly.
 In the liner notes, he recalled Holly's influence on him and the events surrounding Holly's death, describing how he had looked forward to attending the concert, how the local radio station put out a call for local talent to fill after the disaster, and how Vee's recently organized group, modeled on Holly's style, had to make up a name (the Shadows) on the spot.

 Vee became a star, and he performed regularly at Winter Dance Party memorial concerts in Clear Lake.
 His three sons, all musicians, performed with him there.